 On November 18, 2016, the Public Works Department submitted a grant proposal to the Southern California Association of Governments (SCAG) to prepare a Citywide Active Transportation Plan.

 On July 24, 2018, the City Council authorized Public Works staff to submit a second grant proposal through the State Department of Transportation (Caltrans) to prepare a Pedestrian Target Safeguarding Plan.

-In early 2019, SCAG informed Public Works that both requested projects could be combined into a single planning document and accommodated with an allocation of \$250,000 in SCAG funding plus a City match of \$125,000.
-On May 7, 2019 the City Council voted to approve the SCAG proposal and accept a grant award from SCAG in the amount of \$250,000 for the collaborative development of a combined Active Transportation and Pedestrian Target Safeguarding Plan.
+In early 2019, SCAG informed the Public Works Department that both requested projects could be combined into a single planning document.
+SCAG allocated \$250,000, and the City contributed a matching fund of \$125,000 toward this effort.
+On May 7, 2019, the City Council voted to approve the SCAG proposal and accept a grant award from SCAG in the amount of \$250,000 for the collaborative development of a combined Active Transportation and Pedestrian Target Safeguarding Plan.
 Following negotiations between SCAG and City staff, SCAG agreed to include a Complete Streets Ordinance as part of the City's planning efforts.
 On December 17, 2019 the City Council approved an appropriation of funds to further add the Trail Master Plan Update element as a fourth and final component of the strategic PACT Plan.

-On August 13, 2020 an update on the progress of the Riverside PACT planning efforts was presented to the Mobility and Infrastructure Committee.
+On August 13, 2020, an update on the progress of the Riverside PACT planning efforts was presented to the Mobility and Infrastructure Committee.